 CHIN1109.
 Introduction to Chinese women's literature (6 credits) This course explores the historical development of Chinese women's literature from the Qin-Han period to contemporary China.
 The impact of various political, social, intellectual factors as well as the western trends and thoughts on women's literature are also investigated.
 The course provides students with an opportunity to study and appreciate women's literature in its various forms and styles through the examination of texts written by the most representative and best known women writers.
 Assessment: 100% coursework.

-CHIN1114.
-Contrastive study of Cantonese and Modern Standard Chinese (6 credits) This course aims to help students gain a sound knowledge of the phonetic, lexical, and syntactic differences and correspondences between Cantonese and Modern Standard Chinese and thus improve their language abilities of spoken and written Chinese.
-Assessment: 100% coursework.

 CHIN1115.
 Study of the Confucian canons and modern society (6 credits) Confucian canons enjoyed a high status in ancient Chinese society.
 This course provides students with a fundamental understanding of the classical Confucian canons, and the relationship between canonical studies and modern society.
 Students are expected to recognize the modern values of the study of the Confucian classics.
 Assessment: 100% coursework.

 CHIN1116.
-General introduction to modern Chinese language (6 credits) This course provides students with a fundamental understanding of modern Chinese, with emphasis on the study of characters, lexicons and grammar.
+General introduction to modern Chinese language (6 credits) This course provides students with a fundamental understanding of modern Chinese, with emphasis on the study of characters, pronunciations, and grammar.
 Students are expected to firmly grasp the general principles of modern Chinese language.
-Assessment: 40% coursework, 60% examination.
+Assessment: 50% coursework, 50% examination.